composewell/streamly/docs/Compiling.md

 8.10 along with `fusion-plugin` (see below).
 Benchmarks show that GHC 8.8 has significantly better performance than GHC 8.6 in many cases.

-GHC 9.0 and GHC 9.2 have some performance issues, please see [this issue](https://github.com/composewell/streamly/issues/1061) for details.
+GHC 9.0 and GHC 9.2.1 have some performance issues, please see [this issue](https://github.com/composewell/streamly/issues/1061) for details.
-However, upcoming releases may fix some of these issues.
+GHC 9.2.2 is expected to have the fixes that will bring the performance on par with previous versions.

 ### Distributions